sriram-711/Playing-audio-using-ESP32-and-MAX98357A-chip/README.md

 # 🎧 Playing Audio Using ESP32 and MAX98357A Chip
-Note: Ensure your ESP32 is powered properly, and audio output is connected to a speaker or headphones via the MAX98357A.

-Libraries Required
-Install the following libraries in the Arduino IDE:

-ESP8266Audio by Earle F. Philhower

-WiFi (comes with ESP32 board support)

-# 🎧 Playing Audio Using ESP32 and MAX98357A Chip

 This project streams MP3 audio from an online radio station and plays it using the **ESP32** and the **MAX98357A I2S DAC amplifier**.